-(I) Interest-Bearing Loans And Borrowings
+(m) Loans And Borrowings

-Interest-bearing borrowings are recognised initially at fair value less attributable transaction costs.
-Subsequent to initial recognition, interest-bearing borrowings are stated at amortised cost with any difference between cost and redemption value being recognised in the income statement over the period of the borrowings on an effective interest basis.
+Loans and borrowings are recognised initially at fair value less attributable transaction costs.
+Subsequent to initial recognition, loans and borrowings are stated at amortised cost with any difference between cost and redemption value being recognised in the income statement over the period of the borrowings on an effective interest basis.

-(m) Employee Benefits
+(n) Employee Benefits